 Can you live 10 years with stage 4 colon cancer?

 Programs in the United States that provide cancer statistics tend to report 5-year survival rates, not 10-year survival rates.

 According to the Surveillance, Epidemiology, and End Results (SEER) Program, the 5-year relative survival rate for people with distant colorectal cancer is

 Research that looks at survival rates beyond 5 years is lacking.

 An older 2012 study from the Netherlands found that the 10-year survival rate for Dutch people with stage 4 colorectal cancer was 7 percent.

 A 2019 study from Martinique found that the 10-year survival rate for Martiniquans with all stages of colorectal cancer — not just stage 4 or distant cancer — was 33 percent.
 This takes into account people diagnosed between 1993 and 2012.

 Keep in mind that survival rates continue to improve over time.
 In addition, early diagnosis of colon cancer is crucial to an improved life expectancy.

 The stage of colon cancer will affect your outlook.
 People diagnosed with stage 1 and 2 colon cancer generally have the highest survival rates.

-Remember, the stage of colon cancer is not the only thing that determines survival rates.
-It’s important to understand that many factors will affect your outlook, including how well you respond to treatment, your age, your cancer grade, and your overall health at the time of diagnosis.
+Remember, the stage of colon cancer is not the only factor that determines survival rate.
+It’s important to understand that many factors will affect your outlook, including: